Once Upon a Long Ago: Release and chart performance

 The song was released in four versions: two different 12" singles feature "long" and "extended" versions (mixed by George Martin and Peter Henderson, respectively); the 7-inch single and the CD single (McCartney's first) feature an edit of the long version and a B-side from each of the two 12" singles, as well as "Back on My Feet", a b-side for all four iterations; and the album version featured on All the Best! contains an alternative ending.
 "Back on My Feet" was also the first released song from the songwriting collaboration between McCartney and Elvis Costello.
-Both 12" and CD singles also featured songs from McCartney's yet to be released cover album, Choba B CCCP.
+Both 12" and CD singles also featured songs from McCartney's yet to be released cover album, Снова в СССР.

 "Once Upon a Long Ago" reached No. 10 in the United Kingdom Singles Chart.
 The single was not released in the United States nor included on the US version of All the Best!, although it did appear on the longer UK/Canada version.
 The song also appeared on the promotional album Never Stop Doing What You Love.
-It was later included on The 7" Singles Box in 2022, which was the first time it had been included on any major US-released set.
+It was included on The 7″ Singles Box in 2022, which was the first time it had been included on any major US-released set.